-If you have a project for which you would like to have help from Marketing and Communications, please review the chart below ahead of time to find out approximately how long it might time for your project to be completed.
-Some projects only take a few days to complete, but some projects can take a couple of months from the first planning meeting to the project’s completion.
-Please plan your projects accordingly.
+If you have a project for which you would like to have help from Marketing and Communications, please review the chart below to find out approximately how long it might time for your project to be completed.

 Project Timelines

-The following is guidance on approximately how long some projects take, but please keep in mind that each project's timeline will be dependent on several factors including, but not limited to:
+The following is guidance on approximately how long some projects take, but please keep in mind that each project's timeline will be dependent on several factors including completeness of content, clarity of purpose, priority level, marketing workload, and budget.

 A major factor in timing is whether a project must go out for a quote or bid.
 Quotes can be had in a matter of days.
 Bids take up to two months.